 Frequently Asked Questions -

-Not necessarily, but we do attempt to have children-centered activities.
-Those who would like to organize and oversee a children's centered activity should contact us so we can get it on the schedule.
+None planned at this time, but we would like to if someone will lead it.
+Nevertheless, we do attempt to have children-centered activities.
+Those who would like to organize and oversee a children's centered class or activity should contact us so we can get it on the schedule.

 No. Some prefer to use the 4-letter name of God, but there again, some don't.
 There is plenty of scripture supporting both views.
 Our only requirement is that everyone be respectful of those who don't see it their way.